eliferdals/eliferdals/README.md

-### Hello!
-I'm Elif 👋
+### Hello! 💫 👩🏼‍💻

-<br/> , a Mechatronics Engineer with a passion for data engineering and data science.
+<br/> I'm a Mechatronics Engineer with a passion for data engineering and data science.
 Here, I share projects and research that reflect my dedication to advancing in these fields.

 My goal is to leverage my skills to solve real-world problems and contribute to the tech community.
 Feel free to explore my repositories to learn more about my journey!

 #IoT #InternetofThings #Engineers #Engineering #microgreen #verticalfarming #ieee #ieeewomen #wie #womeninengineering <br/>